Vedelopment/Chaperon/README.md

 ![oblique strategies](https://s-media-cache-ak0.pinimg.com/736x/04/05/93/04059394c5b812b4fc343f9a43520a95.jpg)

 [Oblique Strategies](http://www.rtqe.net/ObliqueStrategies/)

+- A brief note about design - as minimal and obvious to use as possible!
 - browser app first (plans for mobile option)
 - User research and planning stages were important to decide the stack, mobile or web MVP, mobile or web first, and what the MVP should include
 - User research/features: